-A student shall not make a recording in class unless the recording is limited to the class lecture, and recording.
-A recording of a class lecture may not be published without the prior express written consent of the recorded faculty member.
+A student shall not make a recording in class unless the recording is limited to the class lecture, and

 - 1. the recording is made for the student's personal educational use, - 2. in connection with a complaint to the college, or - 3. as evidence in or in preparation for a criminal or civil proceeding.